Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 If too many pods are scheduled to one node, the node will be overloaded and unable to provide services.

 To avoid this problem, when deploying a pod, specify the resource request and limit required by the pod.
 Kubernetes then selects a node with enough idle resources for this pod.
-In the following example, the Nginx pod requires 1-core CPU and 1024 MiB memory.
-The actual usage cannot exceed 2-core CPU and 4096 MiB memory.
+For example, the resource request for an Nginx pod is 1 CPU core and 1,024-MiB memory, and the resource limit for it is 2 CPU cores and 4,096-MiB memory.

 Kubernetes statically schedules resources.
-The remaining resources on each node are calculated as follows: Remaining resources on a node = Total resources on the node – Allocated resources (not resources in use).
+The remaining resources on each node are calculated as follows: Remaining resources on a node =Total resources on the node – Allocated resources (resources not in use).
 If you manually run a resource-consuming process, Kubernetes cannot detect it.

-Additionally, the resource usage must be claimed for all pods.
-For a pod that does not claim the resource usage, after it is scheduled to a node, Kubernetes does not deduct the resources used by this pod from the node on which it is running.
+Additionally, you must configure resources for all pods.
+For a pod that does not have resources configured, after it is scheduled to a node, Kubernetes does not deduct the resources used by this pod from the node on which it runs.
 Other pods may still be scheduled to this node.

 Deploying an Application in Multiple AZs